-Similar to the ASR and the current crime log, institutions with on-campus housing must report fires that occur in on-campus housing, generate both an annual fire report and maintain a fire log that is accessible to the public.
-The security and fire report can be combined into one report for ease of reporting as long as the report states this in the title and all supporting crime/fire logs and data are available in the report.
-The notification must also specify the inclusion of the information of the fire reporting requirements.
+Like the ASR and the current crime log, institutions with on-campus housing must report fires that occur in on-campus housing, generate both an annual fire report, and maintain a fire log that is accessible to the public.
+The security and fire report can be combined into one report for ease of reporting if the report states this in the title and all supporting crime/fire logs and data are available in the report.
+The notification must also specify the inclusion of information of the fire reporting requirements.